Best Hardside Luggage – Top Choices In 2020!

 - Overall size: 29.75" x 20.0" x 12.0"

 - Weight: 11.2 lbs.

 - Warranty: Limited 10 Year Global Warranty

-With the S'Cure spinner Samsonite has abandoned the zippered suitcase concept.
-Instead, there is three-point locking system with clips and an integrated TSA-approved lock.
+With the S'Cure Spinner Samsonite has abandoned the zippered suitcase concept.
+Instead, there is a three-point locking system with clips and an integrated TSA-approved lock.
 Is this better than the zipper?
 Honestly, we don't know.
 Zippers can break or jam, but so can clips.